 If your cancer is localized to one part of your body, radiation therapy may be your best treatment option.
 Radiation is often used in combination with other cancer treatments, such as surgery or chemotherapy.

 - Reduce tumor size, to make it easier to remove tumors surgically

 - Control pain, pressure, and other cancer symptoms

 Coordinated Cancer Care

-Our experienced team of radiation oncologists is the largest in western Massachusetts and includes four board certified physicians.
+Our experienced team of radiation oncologists is the largest in western Massachusetts.
 We coordinate your care with other members of your oncology team to determine the best treatment plan for you, based on:

 - Cancer location

 - Stage of cancer

 All of your Baystate medical information, including X-rays, pathology, and other medical reports, is stored electronically so team members are always up to date with your care plan.

 We offer the latest radiation therapy options, including: